 Long-term testing: Alpha track detectors

 Alpha track detectors are designed for long-term use, usually 90 days up to a full year.
 These test kits work by absorbing the impact of alpha particles, which are released during the decay process of radon.
-Lab analysts count the tracks left in the device’s chip and use that number to calculate the concentration of radon in the air.
+Lab analysts count the tracks left in the device’s chip and use that number to calculate the radon concentration in the air.

 Active radon testing devices

 Active devices need power (battery or electricity) to function, and they are often used by a trained tester.
-Although they are more expensive, they have many benefits that appeal to home inspectors, including instantaneous results.
+Although more expensive, they have many benefits that appeal to home inspectors, including instantaneous results.

-They also provide very detailed data on variance within the test period and whether the test was interfered with or tampered with.
+They also provide detailed data on variance within the test period and whether the test was interfered with or tampered with.
 Active testing devices also should fulfill all state requirements for radon testing.

 Continuous radon monitors (CRMs)